Ben Buckley: Working life

 Currently Buckley is the Executive Director in Foxtel, overseeing and managing sports contents within this Broadcast media company.

 On 20 October 2016, Buckley was voted in as the new chairman of the North Melbourne Football Club, replacing James Brayshaw.
+He stood down in 2022.

 Personal life

 Buckley has four children, including Jack Buckley who plays football for Greater Western Sydney.